suika3-community/suika3/README.md

 ## Why Suika3?: Our Philosophy

+We are not looking at the existing VN market.
+We aim to pioneer a mobile VN market that does not yet exist.

+Creators with different goals may also find excellent resources in other engines like Ren'Py, Unity, or Godot.

 ### Mission: Building a Sustainable Ecosystem

 Our dedication to the commercial success of visual novels is a